LordSagan/TranscribersMod/README.md

     2- Factions
       * You will be able to rule a country.
 Name them, set alliances or go blood tyrant!
-      * A real-time map will show you and other factions, with enhanced border system, so you will now your countries border.
+      * A real-time map will show you and other factions, with enhanced border system, so you will know your countries border.
-      * Set your flag, and wave it with proud!
+      * Set your flag and wave it with proud!

     3- Fighting
       * New factions, new peace and new war.
 This will allow you to build new weapons and and even new war machines!